solid/solidproject.org/pages/faqs.md

 ## What is a Pod?

-A Pod is where users stores their data on the Web with Solid. ([see quote](http://www.youtube.com/watch?v=eJ6IrWc7Wt4&t=1m13s)).
+A Pod is where users store their data: it is a personal data vault on the Web. ([see quote](http://www.youtube.com/watch?v=eJ6IrWc7Wt4&t=1m13s)).
 A user may store their data in one Pod or several Pods, and applications read and write data into the Pod depending on the authorisations granted by the user or users associated to that Pod.

 <a id="webid"/>